 Table of Contents

 The AI-driven healthcare industry features sustainable and intensive growth with high chances for the investment’s annual growth.
-According to the report delivered by Mordor Intelligence, artificial intelligence in the global healthcare market value is about to reach 36.79 billion USD by 2029.
+According to the report delivered by Mordor Intelligence, the value of AI in the global healthcare market is about to reach 36.79 billion USD by 2029.
 The research has also shown that the CAGR for the sector totals 25.83% (for the dedicated study period 2024-2029).

-These data are just like those renowned rays of light falling intentionally on the right path to follow for healthcare providers.
-Especially if we know the reasons standing right behind such statistics.
-Improved efficiency, accurate diagnosis, personalized treatment plans, and drug discovery are just ones from the long list of artificial intelligence examples in healthcare that pose considerable value from the entrepreneur’s perspective.
-Yet, looking at the scale of the whole world, well, AI dominance, chiefly in healthcare, seems to be inevitable.
+These pieces of data are just like those renowned rays of light falling intentionally on the right path for healthcare organizations to follow.
+Especially if we know the reasons behind such statistics.
+Improved efficiency, accurate diagnosis, personalized treatment plans, and drug discovery are just some of the long lists of AI benefits across the healthcare industry that pose considerable value from the entrepreneur’s perspective.
+Yet, looking at the whole world’s scale, AI dominance, chiefly in healthcare, seems to be inevitable.

 What is the role of AI in healthcare projects?

-Now, let’s break it down and take a look at some specific use cases of artificial intelligence (and generative AI) in healthcare.
+Now, let’s break it down and take a look at some specific use cases of AI technologies in healthcare.

 Improving efficiency and accuracy of the medical diagnosis

 The study conducted by BMJ Quality & Safety has shown that, in the United States, over 12 million adults are misdiagnosed each year.
 It means that 1 out of 20 adult patients receive the wrong diagnosis.
-Such a situation influences not only the course of a certain disease but also subsequent medical outcomes.
-It can also lead to other misdiagnoses as, even if you change healthcare provider, doctors rely on your previous medical records (which can be inaccurate).
+Such a situation influences not only the course of a certain disease but also subsequent outcomes.
+It can also lead to other misdiagnoses, as even if you change care teams, doctors rely on your previous medical records (which can be inaccurate).

 But one rarely can, in good conscience, blame the doctor or anyone else.
 Because no one is in a machine.
-Except for artificial intelligence, which is, obviously, a machine.
-AI projects in healthcare provide benefits to the diagnostic process, thus increasing the efficiency of the whole treatment.
+Except for machine learning algorithms, which are, obviously, machines.
+AI products in healthcare provide benefits to the diagnostic process, thus increasing the efficiency of the whole treatment.
 It takes into account much more data than a human can, so it can provide correct disease diagnosis before evident symptoms take their toll.
 For instance, finding hints for diabetics retinopathy on the base of eye images (source: Nature, May 28, 2021).

 >>> Read also: Solving healthcare problems with AI

-AI and generative AI are revolutionizing customer service in healthcare by enabling more personalized, efficient, and accessible interactions between patients and medical facilities.
-Traditional AI systems help automate routine inquiries, schedule appointments, and manage patient data, or identify patients who need the most urgent assistance, significantly reducing wait times and human error, and contributing to a smoother, more efficient healthcare experience for both patients and providers.
+AI is revolutionizing customer service in healthcare by enabling more personalized, efficient, and accessible interactions between patients and healthcare facilities.
+Traditional AI systems help automate routine inquiries, schedule appointments, and manage patient data or identify patients who need the most urgent assistance, significantly reducing wait times and human error and contributing to a smoother, more efficient healthcare experience for both patients and providers.

 >>> Read also: Predictive analytics in healthcare – how to improve the efficiency of a clinic?